giakou4/Computer-Architecture/Lab3/README.md

 Source : [Computer Architecture by Hennesy and Patterson](https://www.sciencedirect.com/topics/computer-science/dynamic-power)

 The capacitive load is a function of the number of transistors connected to an output.
 So the programm with the most transistor switches will have a higher dynamic power.
 We assume that both programms run on the same proccessor at the same frequency and voltage.
 Regarding the leakage, the programm with the least transistor switches will have a higher leakage.
-Those transistors are supposed to be off (we disable the transistors which are not used, suchs as a the transistors connecte to floating points operations, in a programm with integers manipulations) but a small amount of current is allowed to leak through them.
+Those transistors are supposed to be off (we disable the transistors which are not used, suchs as a the transistors connected to floating points operations, in a programm with integers manipulations) but a small amount of current is allowed to leak through them.
 Running the same programm twice for example (higher run-time), will result in more leakage (the current leaked will be dobuled) but the dynamic power will not change(frequency, voltage, capacity load = ct).